 Newman and Carranza’s Clinical Periodontology for the Dental Hygienist, 1st Edition

-The complete health-focused approach makes this a must-have instructional resource to support you throughout your Dental Hygiene educational program and beyond.
+A must-have instructional resource to support educators and students throughout their dental hygiene educational program and beyond.
+The newest and most comprehensive evidence-based reference for periodontology and implant dentistry you can count on to help master the most current information and techniques in periodontology.
+Newman and Carranza’s Clinical Periodontology for the Dental Hygienist, 1st Edition will become an instant classic for the profession.
 Based on the trusted content in Newman and Carranza’s Clinical Periodontology, the most widely used periodontal textbook in the world, this resource provides the most up-to-date, complete, and essential information.
 The broad range of content covers everything from the biology of the periodontium – how it’s structured and the functions it serves, the new classification of periodontal disease, the link between periodontal disease and systemic health, and more.
 An extensive clinical section contains a complete guide to everything from procedure instrumentation to patient management at the point of care.
 Full color photos, illustrations, radiographs show how to perform periodontal procedures.
 Case based practice questions and skill evaluation checklists promote board-exam readiness.
 The clear instruction and health-focused approach provides support throughout the Dental Hygiene program and beyond.

 - Online student and educator support on Evolve.